Bringing Peace, Love and Dairy to the World

 Shipping & Warehouse Team

-The indispensable crew that maintains our warehouse and preps our cheese, yogurt and kefir for shipping - L to R: Gamaliel Solis, Rosa Alcantar, and Remigio Garcia.
+The indispensable crew that maintains our warehouse and preps our cheese, yogurt and kefir for shipping - L to R: Carlos Aroche, Rosa Alcantar, Gamaliel Solis, and Remigio Garcia.

 Gama has worked for the Warehouse team for 7 years, is a very hard worker, and he always has a happy attitude!
 He wants to retire from Redwood Hill Farm in a few years to go back home and visit his grandfather who lives by the ocean.
 It will be very tough to find someone to fill Gama's shoes.
 Gama hopes to open his own business one day and enjoys thrift store shopping for items for his new business.